idris-lang/Idris2/docs/source/reference/postfixprojs.rst

   If you want the postfix application of ``not`` to constructor ``True``, you have to write ``(True).not``.

-* Spaces *before* dots are optional; spaces *after* dots are forbidden.
+* Spaces *before* dots are optional; spaces *after* dots are forbidden in postfix projections: ``foo. bar`` is parsed as function composition.

-* All module names must therefore start with an uppercase letter.
+* All module names must start with an uppercase letter.

 New syntax of ``simpleExpr``
 ----------------------------